UriHanunov/EditorOfLinux/README.md

 The project represent "editor" of text in Linux.
-This project is a part of assignment in course of c++.
+This project is a part of assignment in course c++.